-Where a part-time employee's days are not fixed, the employee shall be entitled to public holiday provisions if they worked on the day of the week that the public holiday falls more than 40 % of the time over the last three months.
-Payment will be relevant daily pay.
+Where the employee's days are not fixed, Public Holiday entitlements will arise if the day of the week in which the Public Holiday is observed is a day of the week that the employee worked more than 40 % of the time over the last three months.
+Where Public Holiday entitlements do arise and the employee does not work, payment will be at the rate of relevant daily pay.